 The peculiar thing is that once the human being actually brings this about through such inward exertion of the soul, he has then an entirely different sort of inner experience.
 He stands before a completely changed horizon of consciousness which may be described somewhat as follows:

 When the nerve and the blood have an appropriate connection with each other, as is the case in normal life, man brings into relation with the I the impressions which come from within his inner being and those which come from the outer world.
 The I then conserves those forces which reach out along the entire horizon of consciousness, and everything is related to the I.

 But when, through inner concentration, he separates his nerve-system, lifts it through inner soul-forces out of his blood-system, he does not then live in his ordinary I. He cannot then say “I” with respect to that which he calls his “Self,” in the same sense in which he had previously said “I” in his ordinary normal consciousness.
 It then seems to the man as if he had quite consciously lifted a portion of his real being out of himself, as if something which he does not ordinarily see, which is super-sensible and works in upon his nerves, does not now impress itself upon his blood-tablet or make any impression upon his ordinary ego.
 He feels himself lifted away from the entire blood-system, raised up, as it were, out of his organism; and he meets something different as a substitute for what he has experienced in the blood-system.
 Whereas the nerve-activity was previously imaged in the blood-system, it is now reflected back into itself.
 He is now living in something different; he feels himself in another I, another Self, which before this could at best be merely divined.
 He feels a super-sensible world uplifted within him.

-Transformation of soul mirrors
+Elemental balance - transformation of soul mirrors